salesforce/bazel-eclipse/README.md

   <img style="width:80px;" typeof="foaf:Image" class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.svg" alt="Drag to your running Eclipse workspace." />
 </a>

+BEF is supported on Linux and Macos, and has [conditional Windows support](docs/windows.md).

 **Detailed Installation and User's Guides**

 For detailed manual installation and setup instructions, and the User's Guide, see these pages: